 All in all, the preceding empirical analysis suggests that considerable heterogeneity exists in the structure of our country sample and in terms of industry classification.
-This heterogeneity warns for differences in the effect and significance of economic shocks affecting the course of capital markets in each economy.
+This heterogeneity suggests that differences will exist in how economic shocks affect the course of capital markets in each economy.
 In terms of volatility, however, a different picture emerges.
 Ferreira and Gama (2005) support the argument that volatility signals endogenous changes in capital markets.
 More specifically, they argue that changes in volatility reflect changes in trading volumes or practices within industries rather than within geographical regions and, thus, do not reflect changes in macroeconomic fundamentals, in macroeconomic policies, or in the institutional and political environment of the stock markets.
-According to the results, several sectors, i.e., basic materials, finance, industrial, oil-gas, and telecommunications, exhibit a single convergence club in terms of the volatility of their stock prices.
+According to our results, several sectors (i.e., basic materials, finance, industrial, oil-gas, and utilities), exhibit a single convergence club in terms of the volatility of their stock prices.
+Health care also finds one club, but one country, Portugal, does not belong to this club and does not converge.